INTMaxMood/git-multiclone/README.md

 ## Description

-It allows you to clone the repositories (normal repository or marked as a star) of the given user from github.
+**Gitpunk** allows you to clone the repositories (normal repository or marked as a star) of the given user from github.

 [![asciicast](https://asciinema.org/a/RdBXBXmMCdIW0Wx8LOZiDrSfV.png)](https://asciinema.org/a/RdBXBXmMCdIW0Wx8LOZiDrSfV)